citp/privacy-policy-historical/a/am/ami/amiestreet.com.md

 ## What Information We Collect

-We store information that we collect through cookies, log files, and clear gifs to create a “profile” of your preferences.
+We store information that we collect through cookies, log files, and clear gifs to create a �profile� of your preferences.
 Personally identifiable information is used by Amie Street in order to provide tailored services and to improve the content of the site for you.
-All user’s profiles are initially set to “Do Not Disturb,” which means we will only email you regarding administrative matters regarding your account.
+All user�s profiles are initially set to �Do Not Disturb,� which means we will only email you regarding administrative matters regarding your account.
 Should you wish to receive newsletters, information on bands touring in your area, promotions, etc. you have the option to opt-in to those services.
 Non-personally identifiable, group information may be shared or sold to Amie Street partners.

 ## Who We Share Your Information With